Corpus Agrimensorum Romanorum

-The Corpus Agrimensorum Romanorum (Corpus of Roman Land Surveyors) is a Roman book on land surveying which collects works by Siculus Flaccus, Frontinus, Agennius Urbicus, Hyginus Gromaticus and other writers, known as the Agrimensores ("land surveyors").
+The Corpus Agrimensorum Romanorum (Corpus of Roman Land Surveyors) is a Roman book on land surveying which collects works by Siculus Flaccus, Frontinus, Agennius Urbicus, Hyginus Gromaticus and other writers, known as the Gromatici or Agrimensores ("land surveyors").
 The work is preserved in various manuscripts, of which the oldest is the 6th or 7th-century Codex Arcerianus.

 Contents and authors

 The Corpus consists of a number of texts with different contents, composed at different dates.
 The Codex Arcerianus alone contains 33 separate works, most of which are the writings of the Agrimensores.
 These writings were clearly written as textbooks or manuals for working land surveyors.
 The most important authors in the collection are Frontinus (1st century AD), Agennius Urbicus (5th or 6th century), Hyginus Gromaticus, Siculus Flaccus (2nd century), Balbus and Marcus Junius Nipsus (2nd century).

 Another important component of the work are the Libri Coloniarum ("Books of Colonies"), lists of surveyed areas of countryside and cities in Italy between Etruria and Sicily, mostly in southern Italy.
 Possibly, these were areas that were subject to land surveys, although they had already been occupied under the arcifinalis law (i.e. land survey and distribution at point of conquest).
 The process is much debated among historians.